- Religion and Philosophy»

 - Use music!
 If you have a guitar, play it.
 If you don't, get out a video or a CD.
 Use music to get the kids involved in a song to break up activities.
 Kids love to sing, dance and praise God.
 There are many wonderful children's C.D.s like The Seeds Family Worship and the Go Fish Guys.

-How to Show Kids God's Love
+Show God's Love to Each Child

 - Touch: Give kids a high five, a pat on the back, or a hug.